AmerisourceBergen Corporation (ABC) EPS growth this year is 8.90%: Get Prepared for Trading Lift Off - News Daemon

 AmerisourceBergen Corporation (ABC) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the Medical Distribution industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Medical Distribution Industry.
 AmerisourceBergen Corporation’s current insider ownership accounts for 0.20%, in contrast to 72.40% institutional ownership.
-According to the most recent insider trade that took place on Jan 17, this organization’s Chairman, President & CEO sold 10,499 shares at the rate of 164.28, making the entire transaction reach 1,724,776 in total value, affecting insider ownership by 257,967.
-Preceding that transaction, on Dec 22, Company’s EVP & Chief Strategy Officer sold 930 for 170.00, making the whole transaction’s value amount to 158,100.
-This particular insider is now the holder of 6,054 in total.
+According to the most recent insider trade that took place on Feb 07, this organization’s SVP & Chief Accounting Officer sold 5,711 shares at the rate of 155.82, making the entire transaction reach 889,888 in total value, affecting insider ownership by 18,732.
+Preceding that transaction, on Jan 17, Company’s Chairman, President & CEO sold 10,499 for 164.28, making the whole transaction’s value amount to 1,724,776.
+This particular insider is now the holder of 257,967 in total.

 AmerisourceBergen Corporation (ABC) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 6/29/2022, the company posted $2.62 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $2.56) by $0.06.
+In the latest quarterly report released, which was put into the public domain on 6/29/2022, the organization reported $2.62 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $2.56) by $0.06.
 This company achieved a net margin of +0.71 while generating a return on equity of 28,805.77.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 2.72 per share during the current fiscal year.

 AmerisourceBergen Corporation (NYSE: ABC) Trading Performance Indicators